Functions and Responsibilities

 indemnification by the University.

-or actions deemed necessary in order to make a recommendation to the Vice President
+or actions deemed necessary in order to make a recommendation to the Associate Vice Provost, Compliance and Risk Services

 or by legal counsel, the reasons he or she believes that the claim arises out of his